German attack on Lagnicourt: Fifth Army

-The original British plan for the Fifth Army to co-operate with the Third Army attack into the salient formed around Bapaume during the Battle of the Somme in 1916 was made redundant.
+The original British plan for the Fifth Army to co-operate with the Third Army attack into the salient formed around Bapaume, during the Battle of the Somme in 1916, was made redundant.
 The German withdrawal to the Hindenburg Line (Siegfriedstellung) forestalled the British attack and the Fifth Army was ordered to push back German rearguards and prepare to attack the Hindenburg Line between Quéant and Bullecourt, to support the Third Army offensive, a much more difficult task.
 The Fifth Army had been stripped of divisions and artillery and bringing up the remaining guns and ammunition over the supply desert created by German demolitions was slow.
 The Hindenburg Line was far more formidable than the decrepit defences abandoned during the withdrawal but if the Fifth Army could penetrate the Hindenburg Line, the task of the Third Army, advancing south-eastwards down the Arras–Cambrai road would be eased.

 Bullecourt was 3.5 mi from the road at Vis-en-Artois and under 2 mi at Fontaine-lès-Croisilles, the first objective of the Cavalry Corps, advancing in front of the Third Army.
 Gough suggested that the Fifth Army could support the main offensive but for lack of means could only attack on a narrow front.
 Bullecourt was substituted for Quéant which was behind four defensive positions.
 The attack would then pivot to the right flank to capture the junction of the Hindenburg Line and the Drocourt–Quéant Switch Line (Wotanstellung).
 If successful, the 4th Cavalry Division would pass through to meet the Cavalry Corps from Arras.
 Fifth Army attacks on 2 April captured the German outpost villages from Doignies to Croisilles and Gough ordered that risks be taken to advance as much heavy artillery as possible.

 On 5 April Gough issued orders to the V Corps and 1st Anzac Corps for an attack on a 3500 yd front with Bullecourt in the centre.
-Riencourt was the second objective and Hendecourt the third objective, where the 4th Cavalry Division was to advance to rendezvous with the Cavalry Corps.
+Riencourt was the second objective and Hendecourt the third objective, where the 4th Cavalry Division was to advance and rendezvous with the Cavalry Corps.
 The Fifth Army received D Company, Tank Corps, five tanks for each corps and two in army reserve.
 The heavy guns were delayed by German road demolitions and the field artillery had to be moved in relays due to a shortage of horses.
 The 4th Australian Division was not able to use all its seven artillery brigades until 8 April, even after hauling field guns with crews and ammunition by lorry.
 On the right of V Corps to the north, the 62nd (2nd West Riding) Division took over from the 7th Division on 5 April; both divisional artilleries moved forward in stages and began wire cutting on 7 April.
 Australian patrols found no gaps in the wire, about 30 yd deep, east of Bullecourt.